 Additionally, built-in fragment shader functions provide further fine-grained control over interpolation.
 The built-in functions interpolateAtCentroid and interpolateAtSample will sample variables as though they were declared with the centroid or sample qualifiers, respectively.
 The built-in function interpolateAtOffset will sample variables at a specified (x,y) offset relative to the center of the pixel.
 The range and granularity of offsets supported by this function is implementation-dependent.
-If either component of the specified offset is less than the value of MIN\FRAGMENT\INTERPOLATION\OFFSET or greater than the value of MAX\FRAGMENT\INTERPOLATION\OFFSET, the position used to interpolate the variable is undefined.
-Not all values of offset may be supported; x and y offsets may be rounded to fixed-point values with the number of fraction bits given by the value of the implementation-dependent constant FRAGMENT\-INTERPOLATION OFFSET BITS.
+If either component of the specified offset is less than the value of MIN_FRAGMENT_INTERPOLATION_OFFSET or greater than the value of MAX_FRAGMENT_INTERPOLATION_OFFSET, the position used to interpolate the variable is undefined.
+Not all values of offset may be supported; x and y offsets may be rounded to fixed-point values with the number of fraction bits given by the value of the implementation-dependent constant FRAGMENT-INTERPOLATION_OFFSET_BITS.

-A fragment shader can also write to varying out variables.
-Values written to these variables are used in the subsequent per-fragment operations.
-Varying out variables can be used to write floating-point, integer or unsigned integer values destined for buffers attached to a framebuffer object, or destined for color buffers attached to the default framebuffer.
-The Shader Outputs subsection of section 3.12.2 describes how to direct these values to buffers.
+A fragment shader can also write to output variables.
+Values written to these outputs are used in the subsequent per-fragment operations.
+Output variables can be used to write floating-point, integer or unsigned integer values destined for buffers attached to a framebuffer object, or destined for color buffers attached to the default framebuffer.
+The Shader Outputs subsection of section 3.13.2 describes how to direct these values to buffers.

-3.12.2 Shader Execution
+3.13.2 Shader Execution

-If a fragment shader is active, the executable version of the fragment shader is used to process incoming fragment values that are the result of rasterization, rather than the fixed-function fragment processing described in sections 3.9 through 3.11.
+If a fragment shader is active, the executable version of the fragment shader is used to process incoming fragment values that are the result of rasterization, rather than the fixed-function fragment processing described in sections 3.10 through 3.12.
 In particular,

-- The texture environments and texture functions described in section 3.9.16 are not applied. - Texture application as described in section 3.9.20 is not applied. - Color sum as described in section 3.10 is not applied. - Fog as described in section 3.11 is not applied.
+- The texture environments and texture functions described in section 3.10.17 are not applied. - Texture application as described in section 3.10.21 is not applied. - Color sum as described in section 3.11 is not applied. - Fog as described in section 3.12 is not applied.

-The Shader Only Texturing subsection of section 2.14.11 describes texture lookup functionality accessible to a vertex shader.
+The Shader Only Texturing subsection of section 2.14.12 describes texture lookup functionality accessible to a vertex shader.
 The texel fetch and texture size query functionality described there also applies to fragment shaders.

-When a texture lookup is performed in a fragment shader, the GL computes the filtered texture value $\tau$ in the manner described in sections 3.9.11 and 3.9.12, and converts it to a texture base color $C_b$ as shown in table 3.25 (section 3.9.16), followed by application of the texture swizzle as described in section 3.9.16 to compute the texture source color $C_s$ and $A_s$ .
+When a texture lookup is performed in a fragment shader, the GL computes the filtered texture value τ in the manner described in sections 3.10.11 and 3.10.12, and converts it to a texture base color C_b as shown in table 3.25 (section 3.10.17), followed by application of the texture swizzle as described in section 3.10.17 to compute the texture source color C_s and A_s .

-The resulting four-component vector $(R_s,G_s,B_s,A_s)$ is returned to the fragment shader.
+The resulting four-component vector (R_s,G_s,B_s,A_s) is returned to the fragment shader.
 For the purposes of level-of-detail calculations, the derivatives $\frac{du}{dx},\frac{du}{dy},\frac{dv}{dx},\frac{dv}{dx}$ and $\frac{dw}{dy}$ may be approximated by a differencing algorithm as detailed in section 8.8 of the OpenGL Shading Language Specification.

-Texture lookups involving textures with depth component data can either return the depth data directly or return the results of a comparison with the $D{ref}$ value (see section 3.9.17) used to perform the lookup.
-The comparison operation is requested in the shader by using any of the shadow sampler types (sampler1DShadow, sampler2DShadow, or sampler2DRectShadow), and in the texture using the TEXTURE\COMPARE\MODE parameter.
-These requests must be consistent; the results of a texture lookup are undefined if:
+Texture lookups involving textures with depth component data generate a texture base color C_b either using depth data directly or by performing a comparison with the D{ref} value used to perform the lookup, as described in section 3.10.18, and expanding the resulting value R_t to a color $C_b = (R_t, 0, 0, 1)$.
+Swizzling is then performed as described above, but only the first component $C_s[0]$ is returned to the shader.
+The comparison operation is requested in the shader by using any of the shadow sampler types (samplerShadow), and in the texture using the TEXTURE_COMPARE_MODE parameter.
+These requests must be consistent; the results of a texture lookup are undefined if any of the following conditions are true: